mpv-player/mpv/DOCS/interface-changes.rst

       instead of by integer index)
     - if `--fs` is used but `--fs-screen` is not set, mpv will now use `--screen` instead.
+    - change the default of --hwdec to "no" on RPI.
+The default used to be "mmal" specifically if 'Raspberry Pi support' was enabled at configure time (equivalent to --enable-rpi).
+Use --hwdec=mmal to get the old behavior.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.